PietroSassone/kafka-java-service-demo/README.md

 * In order to do so, there's a simple Spring Boot REST API implementation included in the project.
 * The service has a local H2 DB connection, which is automatically set up and started along with starting the service.
 * The acceptance tests use Jersey REST client for calling the controllers of the service.
-* At the moment there are no unit tests, as I wanted to demonstrate higher level testing.
-They may be added later.
+* Also, there are unit tests for the controllers.
+Plus a few tests in the service module.
+They do not cover 100% functionality as I mostly focused on demonstrating higher level (acceptance) testing coverage with this project.

 * The service supports CRUD operations for Users and Products via web controllers.
 Also, stores Purchase info received from Kafka.
 These entities have a limited dataset.
 In a real project they would store more data.